Garamantes/term-project-1/README.md

 > when you type another code on this message, ypu see a same message until type "Y" or "N".

 6. option command
-> option has 3 type ( plain, fancy, slide ).
+> option command has 3 type ( plain, fancy, slide ).
 > you can type command line, except -option and option command.
 > if you not type -option or option command, default option is plain .